 Due to the lack of running water in places like Mukuru, Lixil has partnered with various international partners, local NGOs and government stakeholders, to develop and test the Green Toilet System.
 They designed a composting toilet system with two significant features: firstly, it requires no access to existing water supply and sewerage infrastructure, and secondly, it re-uses the nutrition found in the waste as a safe and affordable crop fertiliser.
 The benefits are impressive: a reduction in the need for water, no contamination of groundwater, job creation and a cheaper waste treatment system.

 The toilets Lixil have built at slum schools like Teresia’s have increased the morale of the girls.
 They now have a clean and safe bathroom space, which even has a mirror – something which is a considerably more appropriate recipient of a teenage girl’s attention than the need for finding a safe and private toilet.

 In Uganda, just outside Kampala, the situation is a bit different.
 Here, small-scale subsistence farmers like Aki and Joyce Kiwanuka mainly use open-pit latrines since there are no sewer systems.
 Preventable diseases are easily spread by flies, again resulting in a high child mortality rate.

 In partnership with UNICEF and Water for People, Lixil is conducting field trials to test new versions of the SaTo product which use smaller amounts of water than the original design (less than 200ml).
-Following a model of completely understanding consumer needs and then designing something that’s affordable, easy to implement and sustainable, they are confident that soon they will be able to scale this business and help make a meaningful difference.
+Following a model of completely understanding consumer needs and then designing something affordable, easy to implement and sustainable, they are confident that soon they will be able to scale this business and help make a meaningful difference.

-Lixil’s target is to enable improved access to sanitation and hygiene for 100 million people by the year 2020, and it is heart lifting to already see an increase in people’s health and sense of dignity.
+Lixil’s target is to enable improved access to sanitation and hygiene for 100 million people by the year 2020, and it is heart-lifting to already see an increase in people’s health and sense of dignity.